Plymouth Raiders: Early years (1983–1996)

 Raiders played their first competitive game on 24 September 1983, a 97–84 away loss to Calderdale Explorers, and continued with a further away defeat to Newcastle, 108–88, on the following day.
 Plymouth's first home game took place on 1 October, at the Mayflower Centre, with a further 75–76 defeat to the visiting Merseyside Mustangs.
 American Dave Lutz, formerly of East Stroudsburg University, made an immediate impact scoring 116 points in the first three games.

-After an inconsistent start to the campaign, coach Graham Nicholls stepped down from his position and was replaced by his assistant Karruck who led the team to lowly 10th-placed finished in their rookie season.
+After an inconsistent start to the campaign, Canadian coach Graham Nicholls stepped down from his position and was replaced by his assistant Bob Karruck who led the team to lowly 10th-placed finished in their rookie season.

 Gary Stronach became player/coach in 1994.

 The club endured a barren spell throughout the early 1990s and were forced to leave their Mayflower Centre in 1991 due to a leak in the roof.
 The team underwent a brief nomadic period using venues such as the John Kitto Centre, China Fleet Centre, Ivybridge Community College and even Torbay Leisure Centre, 30 miles away in Paignton, to host home games.
 The Raiders returned to the Mayflower Centre, now with a brand new roof, in January 1992 and made a brief return to the Play-offs before bowing out to League Runners-up Bury Lobos in the semi-final.
 By late 1992, with no major sponsor in place, the Raiders faced more financial troubles and an uncertain future.
 Following the help of a local newspaper campaign in the Evening Herald, Wolferstan's Solicitors came forward with a sponsorship offer and investment that enabled the club to survive its second financial crisis in six years.

 In the summer of 1993, head coach Bob Karruck announced his retirement and was replaced by his assistant Vic Fleming, who led the team to the 1994 National Trophy Final.
 Raiders were pitted against Sheffield Forgers at their home Sheffield Arena and, despite a spirited performance, they lost by 60–62 to a Sheffield team who would be crowned as Carlsberg League champions the following year.
 Fleming's tenure lasted only a season as he left to join the Chester Jets and was replaced by long-serving player Gary Stronach, who assumed the role of player/coach.